prysmaticlabs/prysm/k8s/beacon-chain/README.md

     - --datadir=/data
 ```

-(commenting out the 3 tracing items and the bootstrap/relay nodes)
+(commenting out the 3 tracing items and the bootstrap/relay nodes, also changing the web3 provider to ws://goerli.prylabs.com/websocket)

 ### Apply the beacon chain yamls to start the beacon-chain